Own-Data-Privateer/hoardy-mail/README.md

 (The process which Cory Doctorow calls "Enshittification".)

 Remember the time when most people run their own mail servers or had their employers run them and you yourself got to decide which messages should go to `INBOX` and which should be marked as spam?
-Today, Google provides email service for free, and so >70% of all e-mails originate from or get delivered to Google servers (GMail, GMail on custom domains, corporate GMail).
+Today, Google provides email services for free, and so >70% of all e-mails originate from or get delivered to Google servers (GMail, GMail on custom domains, corporate GMail).
 Now it's Google who decides which messages you get to see and which vanish into the void without a trace.

 Which, as a recipient, is highly annoying if you frequently get useful mail that GMail marks as spam or just drops (happens all the time to me).